Skip to main content

 What's My Founder Aspect?

-The founder aspect is one of three aspects every Superachiever develops.
-See also: Author (knowing about things) and Creator (creating works).
+The founder aspect is one of three things every Genius loop produces.
+See also: The Author Aspect (how Genius produces knowing) and The Creator Aspect (how Genius produces works).